 Fellow(s) on this track will be able to supervise the clinical work of one of the students in the Counseling Center’s Graduate Student Clinician (GCS) program.
 The GSC program hosts trainees for programs housed in USF and potentially other regional institutions.
 Typically, part-time GSCs are paired with a postdoctoral supervisor.
 Based on availability, GSC supervision typically requires one hour face-to-face per week.
 All of the fellow’s supervisory activities will be supervised in turn by that fellow’s primary supervisor, a senior Counseling Center staff member.

-Student Health/Wellness Center Meetings (BHC or Dual Campus Track)
+Wellness Center Meetings (Dual Campus Track)

 Fellows are also expected to attend the monthly staff meetings to build awareness of events taking place in those settings, build connections with team members, and discuss care coordination, as indicated.